Anthonykts/Unit_Commitment_FlexDemand/Unit Commitment with Flexible Demand/output/README.md

 - `plots/` – Graphical representation of the sensitivity analyses, including:
   - Demand curves
   - Electricity prices
+  - start-up / shut-down cost
   - Profit
-  - Utility start-up and shut-down costs
+  - Utility
   - Social welfare

 - `README.md` – This file, including methodology and conclusions.

-## Key Findings

-### 1. Flexibility Index
-- Highly sensitive to changes in electricity prices and demand patterns, indicating that small variations can significantly affect system flexibility.
+# Sensitivity Analysis – Project Summary

+## Case Study: Temporal Flexibility in the U.S. Day-Ahead Wholesale Electricity Market

+This case study examines the effect of ** flexibility factor (a𝑑)** on market outcomes, independent of the above sensitivity analyses.

+**Market Data and Participants**
+- Hourly analysis over 24 hours.
+- 7 producers, each submitting 5 bids per hour.
+- Technical characteristics included in bids; RES excluded.

+**Sensitivity to Temporal Flexibility (a𝑑)**
+- \(a_d\) represents the degree of temporal flexibility of consumers.
+- Increasing \(a_d\) allows more shiftable quantities and enhances market adaptability.
+- Demand uniformity coefficient \(m_0\) rises; demand curve nearly flat for \(a_d \ge 0.4\).

+**Effect on Market Clearing and Costs**
+- Cleared quantity remains constant.
-- Start-up and shut-down costs of utilities have a moderate impact on flexibility.
+- Start-up and hold costs vanish for \(a_d \ge 0.2\).
-- Social welfare outcomes are indirectly affected by flexibility changes, emphasizing the importance of optimal management.
+- Fixed operating and production costs decrease and stabilize for \(a_d \ge 0.3\).
+- Net demand curve smooths as \(a_d\) increases, creating a more stable system.

+**Revenues, Profits, and Welfare**
+- **Producer profits:** Increase for \(0 \le a_d \le 0.2\), slightly decrease for \(0.2 \le a_d \le 0.4\), stabilize for \(a_d \ge 0.4\).
+- **Consumer welfare:** Initially decreases for \(0 \le a_d \le 0.2\), increases for \(0.2 \le a_d \le 0.4\), stabilizes for \(a_d \ge 0.4\).

+**Conclusions**
+- Temporal flexibility smooths the demand curve and reduces start-up/hold costs.
+- System becomes more stable and efficient.
+- Saturation at \(a_d \ge 0.4\); additional flexibility beyond this point gives no extra benefits.
+- Managing flexible quantities optimizes costs and producer profits.

-### 2. Discomfort Costs
+## Sensitivity Analysis – Discomfort Costs

+In addition to flexibility, the sensitivity of **discomfort costs** was analyzed to understand how changes in key parameters affect consumer discomfort, system costs, and social welfare.

+**Key Findings**
-- Discomfort costs are primarily influenced by demand curves and electricity price variations.
+- Discomfort costs are primarily affected by variations in demand patterns and electricity prices.
-- High start-up or shut-down costs can also increase overall system costs, impacting social welfare.
+- High start-up or shut-down costs can increase overall system costs, indirectly impacting consumer welfare.
-- Profit and operational efficiency are affected by parameter changes, highlighting trade-offs between cost, flexibility, and welfare.
+- Changes in discomfort costs highlight trade-offs between operational costs, market flexibility, and social welfare.

-## Conclusions

-- The system shows resilience to minor variations in less influential parameters.
+- Identifying the parameters with the greatest impact guides system optimization and operational decisions.

+**Conclusions**
+- Reducing discomfort costs requires careful management of demand shifts and operational costs.
-- Targeted optimization of high-impact parameters (electricity prices, demand patterns, start-up/shut-down costs) is essential to enhance flexibility, reduce discomfort costs, and improve social welfare.
+- Targeted optimization of high-impact parameters enhances consumer welfare while maintaining system efficiency.
-- Sensitivity analysis provides actionable insights for stakeholders in system planning and operational decision-making.
+- Sensitivity analysis offers actionable insights for planners and operators to balance cost, flexibility, and welfare.